 - we work with a series of special biodynamic preparations, based on plants, quartz and cow manure, to feed the vines and soil;

 - we work with the rhythms of the sun, moon and stars, for example planting, harvesting or bottling according to the cycle of the moon.

 Our wines are organic, biodynamic, natural and vegan and made entirely from our own hand-harvested grapes.
 They have no added sulphites, are unfiltered, contain no additives, and use no animal products.
 We make all of our wines ourselves and ferment them using the wild yeast from the grapes.
 Only in this way can we ensure that they authentically reflect the terroir of the vineyard.

 Our wines are innovative and original, and genuinely explore what English wine can be.
-We currently make Pétillant Naturel wines (naturally sparkling white, rosé & red) as well as experiments in still Amber wines (skin-macerated whites) and Red wines.
+We currently make Pétillant Naturel wines (naturally sparkling white, rosé & red) as well as experiments in still Amber wines (skin-macerated whites).